Fall 2022 Tuition

-The following is tuition and fee information for the 2019-2020 academic year.
+The following are tuition rates and fees for the 2022-2022 academic year.

 Tuition and fees are subject to change each academic year.

-*Courses taken at an Off-site campus (Baltimore, Shady Grove, DC) will be subject to a different tuition rate.
-Fall 2019 Tuition PT
+*Courses taken at an Off-site campus (Baltimore, Rockville, DC) will be subject to a different tuition rate.
+Fall 2022 PT

 MBA Association Fee

 |Item||≤ 8 College Park credits||> 8 College Park credits|

 |Student Counseling Center||$4.00||$7.50|

 |If you are registered for class by:||Payment is due:|